 Review summary: Canon 200D vs Nikon D5600

-So what conclusions can be drawn?
+So how do things add up?
 Which of the two cameras – the Canon 200D or the Nikon D5600 – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.